KarlCabasagan/CheckMate/README.md

 **Mark Items as Purchased** : Check off items as you shop, making it easy to keep track of what you have bought.

+**Item Sorting** : Sort the items alphabetically (ascending or descending) by their name, or numerically by their unique identifier (ID).

 **Delete Items** : Remove items from your list with a single click.

 # Technologies Used